Weed did it! We legalized cannabis in California!

 Adults 21+ may possess, transport, obtain or give away to other adults no more than one ounce of cannabis or 8 grams of concentrated cannabis.
 Adults may also cultivate up to 6 plants per residence.
 For a detailed list of important legal information, check out this post from CA NORML.

 At this time, a medical recommendation from your doctor is still necessary to purchase cannabis from a dispensary in California.
-Retail sales to adults will be implemented by January 1, 2018.
-We are currently working with officials at the local and state level to implement these new regulations.
+Retail sales to adults were intended to be implemented by January 1, 2018, but many counties across the state are having trouble meeting that deadline.

 What is a Medical Marijuana Identification Card (MMIC) and how can it help patients?